Core Overview

 - Simple implementation: The core is a set of TypeScript types, factory methods that enforce type safety, and a straightforward queue-based graph traversal.
 No magic, no complex runtime.

-- Deterministic routing: Signals follow an explicit neuron graph, not broadcast to whoever "happens to listen".
+- Deterministic routing: Signals follow an explicit neuron graph with ownership guarantees, not broadcast to whoever "happens to listen".

 - Readable flows: Each step is local and typed; branches are explicit, so debugging feels like reading a storyboard.